 Legionella pneumophila most often causes pneumonia with extrapulmonary features.
 Diagnosis requires specific growth media, serologic testing, or PCR analysis.
 Treatment is with doxycycline, macrolides, or fluoroquinolones.

-The first appearance of this organism was in 1976 at a convention of the American Legion—thus, the name Legionnaires' disease.
-This disease is the pneumonic form of an infection usually caused by Legionella pneumophila serogroups 1 through 6.
-Nonpneumonic infection is called Pontiac fever.
+The first appearance of this organism was in 1976 at a convention of the American Legion in Philadelphia, Pennsylvania—thus, the name legionnaires' disease.
+This disease is the pneumonic form of an infection usually caused by Legionella pneumophila serogroup 1.
+Nonpneumonic infection is called Pontiac fever, which manifests as a febrile, viral-like illness

 Diseases caused by Legionella sp: